 On the other hand, things like semester exchange programs may be limited.
 This can be from explicit policy, or because there is more demand than there are available slots.
 Exchange programs require as many outgoing students as there are incoming exchange students.
 If University X has ten students who want to go to University Y, and University Y only has one to send to University X, students at University X will have to compete with one another for the position.

 Ask your academic advisor.
 How often you can go abroad depends a lot on your major, but all majors require that students take a certain percentage of their courses at their home university.
 The amount can vary greatly, even within a single institution.
 For example, the International Relations department may be very flexible and allow students to spend a lot of time abroad, since it is logical and beneficial for the area of study.
-On the other hand, a Nursing or an Accounting program may be much more restrictive, because students need to be educated mostly at home to make sure they have a complete body of knowledge on their subject.
+On the other hand, a Nursing program at Gwynedd Mercy University may be much more restrictive, because students need to be educated mostly at home to make sure they have a complete body of knowledge on their subject.
 In all cases, there will be rules around which major and which “core” (non-major, but required by the university) courses can transfer.